 - Outdoor public pools: Free entry

-- Hot spring hotels: Generally most hot spring hotels display prices at their entrances.
+- Wulai Hot spring hotels: Generally, most hot spring hotels display prices at their entrances.
 Budget for roughly NT$300-$500 (unlimited time) at the public pools.
-Private tubs/rooms range from NT$600-$1200 (two hours)
+Private tubs/rooms range from NT$600-$1500 (two hours)

-Accommodation types vary from budget hotels and inns to more luxurious spa’s and resorts.
-Prices typically range between NT$1500-$16000.
-For the most accurate rates, it’s best to check individual websites or booking sites.
+Accommodation types vary from budget hotels and inns to more luxurious spas and resorts.
+Here are my top choices.

-- Be sure to rinse your body properly before and after using any of the pools.
+- Be sure to rinse your body before and after using any of the pools.

-- If you suffer from heart disease, high blood pressure or have any open wounds, it’s best to skip the hot springs entirely.
+- If you suffer from heart disease, high blood pressure, or have any open wounds, it’s best to entirely skip the hot springs.

 - At all times, avoid the water covering your chest, especially your heart.

 - Don’t stay in the water longer than 20-30 minutes at a time.

 - Give your body some time to cool down before heading back into the hot water.

 - Read all the safety instructions displayed at hot spring hotels carefully.